-Join Richard Harrington for an in-depth discussion in this video Shooting sunsets, part of Shooting a Nighttime Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Shooting sunsets, part of Time-Lapse Video: Nighttime.

 - While I was out at the Valley of Fire, I had a week of opportunities to capture great sunsets.
 And I tried a lot of different things out.
 Let me share with you some of the techniques that worked best.
 First off, make sure you know where the sun is going to set.
 To do this, it's a good idea to pull out and use a sun path calculator.
 Now, these aren't different apps that are available, and we've covered these in some of our Lynda.com training courses before.
 But what you wanna know is where the sun is going to be setting.
 Now for me, I can do that quite simply.
 Just take out my smartphone, fire open an app that allows me to track it and then use the Enhanced VR features to look at the horizon and see where the sun is gonna be.